lnashier/glow/CONTRIBUTING.md

 6. **Commit Messages**: Write clear and descriptive commit messages that explain the purpose of each change.
 This helps other contributors understand your contributions and facilitates future maintenance.

-7. **Pull Request**: Once you've made your changes, open a pull request against the main branch of the Glow repository.
+7. **Pull Request**: Once you've made your changes, open a pull request against the main branch of the `glow` repository.
    Provide a detailed description of your changes and any related issues.

 8. **Review and Feedback**: Your pull request will be reviewed by project maintainers.
 Be responsive to any feedback or